 Without any doubt, it’s the summer!
 I visited Minsk in June, 2019 and the weather was incredibly perfect.
 It was a bit hot though (Temperature was above 30 degrees) but that was definitely better than below zero temperature in the winter.
 Minsk is still not as touristic as many other European cities so even visiting it in the summer doesn’t necessarily mean that it will be packed with tourists.

 Getting to the city centre

-If you land in Minsk airport (I assume you will land in Minsk airport unless you already have a Belarusian visa or you can enter Belarus visa free) you will need about 45 minutes to reach the city centre by taxi and that would cost you around 15 USD.
+If you land in Minsk airport (I assume you will land in Minsk airport unless you already have a Belarusian visa or you enjoy a visa free entry to Belarus), you will need about 45 minutes to reach the city centre by taxi and that would cost you around 15 USD.
 I recommend using Yandex taxi app, it’s very reliable and affordable.
 Minsk airport is located a bit outside the city so it’s not a short ride to the city centre.
-There is a cheaper way to get to the city centre which is bus (there is a bus every hour) and it costs around 2 USD and journey takes about an hour.
+There is a cheaper way to get to the city centre which is bus (there is a bus every half an hour) and it costs around 2 USD and journey takes about an hour.
 You can buy a ticket from a kiosk; English language option is available and it accepts credit cards.
-Speaking of credit cards, I visited Belarus 3 times (twice in Minsk and once in Brest) and never needed to use any cash as credit cards are accepted there almost everywhere, even at the metro, you just tap your credit card at the gate and that’s it.
+Speaking of credit cards, I visited Belarus 3 times (twice in Minsk and once in Brest) and never needed to use any cash as credit cards are accepted almost everywhere, even at the metro, you just tap your credit card at the gate and that’s it.